Replication crisis: Statistical heterogeneity

 As also reported by Stanley and colleagues, a further reason studies might fail to replicate is high heterogeneity of the to-be-replicated effects.
-In meta-analysis, "heterogeneity" refers to the variance in research findings that results from there being no single true effect size.
-Instead, findings in such cases are better seen as a distribution of true effects.
-Statistical heterogeneity is calculated using the I-squared statistic, defined as "the proportion (or percentage) of observed variation among reported effect sizes that cannot be explained by the calculated standard errors associated with these reported effect sizes".
+Heterogeneity (variance in research findings due to multiple true effect sizes rather than one) is measured by the I-squared statistic, which quantifies unexplained variation in effect sizes across studies.
 This variation can be due to differences in experimental methods, populations, cohorts, and statistical methods between replication studies.
 Heterogeneity poses a challenge to studies attempting to replicate previously found effect sizes.
 When heterogeneity is high, subsequent replications have a high probability of finding an effect size radically different than that of the original study.
 (Note: The authors make an example whereby assuming that the true mean correlation reflecting an effect is 0.2 and the standard deviation of the distribution of effects is also 0.2, a replication study will have a 62% probability of finding either a medium-to-large true effect (r > 0.3) or a negligible true effect (r < 0.1).)